Skip to content

 Zakah, public interest, and advocacy in minority contexts.

-A scholarly convening examining the governance of zakah in advocacy-adjacent work — 20–21 June 2026, United Kingdom.
+A scholarly convening examining the ruling on the deployment of zakah in advocacy-related activities, 20–21 June 2026, United Kingdom.

 The Dunkenhalgh Hotel · 20 – 21 June 2026